 [A]nd them that worship and that swear by the Lord, and that swear by Malcham.
 (Zephaniah 1:5)

-On November 15, 1999, the U.S. Supreme Court let stand the Second Circuit Court of Appeals ruling that A.A. is indeed religious in nature.
-An A.A. meeting is essentially a devotional service.
+Over the past couple of decades there have been numerous U.S. lower and higher court cases where it was determined that A.A. is a religious organization.* An A.A. meeting is essentially a devotional service.
 The “higher power” receives praise and worship; confession is heard; testimony is given; the group invokes the Serenity Prayer and the Lord’s Prayer.
 The 12th Step instructs A.A. members to go forth and Spread the Word.

 Whether one calls it religious or spiritual, the bottom line is that millions have been taught to reach outside (or inside) of themselves and draw on a higher power to give them strength.